 I recently purchased the Diamondback Fitness 510Ic exercise bike and I wanted to use it for awhile before I posted a review.
-Well, I’ve owned it for about 6 weeks now and felt it was time to share my experience thus far.
+Well, I’ve owned it for awhile now and felt it was time to share my experience thus far.
 I did a lot of research before I purchased the 510Ic and I felt confident in my decision.
-After 6 weeks, am I happy with that decision or am I regretting the purchase?
-Spoiler alert, I made the right call.

 The company prides itself in making high-quality exercise machines at a reasonable price.
 They are also known for their impressive warranties and customer service.
 I will spend more time on these down below.

 Diamondback Fitness, and the 510Ic Indoor Cycle specifically, have won several “Best Buy” awards from various magazines.
 The 510Ic finds itself on most fitness bloggers’ “Best Of” lists.
 It’s also considered one of the most popular indoor cycles on the market.

 Long story short, this bike is considered by most to be one of the top home exercise bikes on the market today.